-I am currently learning how to use SPSS for statistical analysis to enable some basic statistical analysis to be conducted in nursing research projects.
-The aim is to be able to run initial data analysis on small clinical focused projects and try to support other nursing colleagues in their project ideas (#community of practice).
-Understanding more about the data process and how to choose the correct statistical method is a complex process and an ongoing learning objective.
+I am currently learning how to use SPSS for statistical analysis.
+This will enable basic statistical analysis to be conducted in nursing research projects.
+The aim is to run initial data analysis on small clinical-focused projects.
+I also want to support other nursing colleagues in their project ideas (#community of practice).
+Understanding the data process is complex.
+Choosing the correct statistical method is an ongoing learning objective.

-Below are some introductory resources that may help you plan your project and provide helpful tips on how to save your data set, analyse the data, create demographic and result tables.
-Access to a statistician remains key, as they provide so much expertise and understanding around data analysis, and they provide a robustness to the results process.
-If you have useful research resources please post them in the comment section below and we can develop this post as an ongoing research resource for nurses.
+Below are some introductory resources that help you plan your project.
+They provide helpful tips on how to save your data set.
+You can learn to analyze the data and create demographic and result tables.
+Access to a statistician remains key.
+They provide so much expertise and understanding around data analysis.
+Their involvement ensures robustness in the results process.
+Please post any useful research resources in the comment section below.
+Together, we can develop this post as an ongoing research resource for nurses.
 As I use SPSS on further projects, more resources will be added into this page.

 The Research Question